 Type of mantou or bao flour

-How to make Chinese buns white?
+How to make white Chinese buns?

-You may had also noticed that the buns are slightly yellow in colour.
+You may also had noticed that the buns are slightly yellow in colour.
 This is due to the unbleached flour which was used.
 Try adding a little bit of vinegar or lemon juice to 'whiten' the dough, if you wish but it is really not necessary.
 Moreover, in my opinion, the vinegar or lemon juice might be too strong and spoil the original taste of the buns.
-For guaranteed snowy white steamed buns, look for the flour which are sold at Asian grocers.
+For guaranteed snowy white steamed buns, look for the flour which are sold at the Asian grocers.

 How to steam Chinese buns?

 Of course, you may use an electric steamer to prepare these fluffy mantou.
 If you do not own a steamer, steam them in a wok, pan or pot with the lid on.
 Add enough water and allow it to boil.
-Ensure that the buns are above the water level during the steaming process.
+Just ensure that the buns are above the water level during the steaming process.

 Frozen Chinese buns